Wildfire burning in Marin County park prompts evacuation orders

 LAGUNITAS, Calif.
-(KGO) --A five acre wildfire burning in a park in Marin County Monday night prompted evacuation orders, according to fire officials.
+(KGO) --A 15-acre wildfire burning in a park in Marin County Monday night prompted evacuation orders, according to fire officials.

 Satellite showing possible new fire start in Marin County.
 Near Hwy 1 and Sir Francis Drake Blvd.
 Dark purple is possible heat signature. #cawx pic.twitter.com/4Rb2x6Skwz— NWS Bay Area (@NWSBayArea) September 11, 2018